-ExplorationBir Lehlou and Hagounia 100%
+Bir Lehlou and Hagounia (100%)

 Europa holds interests in the Bir Lehlou and Hagounia blocks of the Sahrawi Arab Democratic Republic.
 The 100% interest in the licences covers almost 80,000 km2 of exploration acreage and crosses the Tindouf and Aaiun basins.
 The concession has significant potential for both conventional and unconventional gas resources, specifically shale gas.
 The Tindouf Basin is geologically similar to the prolific Algerian Palaeozoic basins.
-Meanwhile, the Aaiun Basin is an Atlantic margin basin similar to those developed elsewhere along the African margin.
+Meanwhile, the Aaiun Basin is an Atlantic margin basin similar to that developed along the West African margin.